python/cpython/Doc/library/urllib2.rst

    the same as those of :func:`urlopen` (which simply calls the :meth:`open` method on the currently installed global :class:`OpenerDirector`).
-The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, or passed as ``None``, the global default timeout setting will be used; this actually only works for HTTP, HTTPS, FTP and FTPS connections).
+The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be usedi).
+The timeout feature actually works only for HTTP, HTTPS, FTP and FTPS connections).

 .. method:: OpenerDirector.error(proto[, arg[, ...]])